Flags and symbols of Yorkshire: West Riding

-The flag features a "rose-en-soleil" device first used by Edward IV upon his accession to the throne, combining the White Rose of the House of York with the Sun emblem used by his royal predecessor, Richard II.
-In essence the rose-en-soleil is a more elaborate version of the white rose emblem associated with the county and had been used by the former West Riding council in its coat of arms.
+The Flag of the West Riding features a "rose-en-soleil" device first used by King Edward IV upon his accession to the throne, combining the White Rose of the House of York with the Sun emblem used by his royal predecessor, Richard II.
+In essence, the rose-en-soleil is a more elaborate version of the white rose emblem associated with the county and had been previously used by the former West Riding council in its coat of arms.
 The rose emblem is placed against an offset red cross in Scandinavian style, reflecting the Anglo-Scandinavian history of the region during the era when the Ridings were first established.
 The cross may be seen therefore as a Nordic cross in English colours, a graphic encapsulation of local heritage and history.

 The flag was registered with the Flag Institute, a charity which promotes vexillology in the United Kingdom, on 23 May 2013.

 Riding flag competition finalists

 The finalists of the competitions to decide the flags for the ridings were: